ulflor/wavepacket/doc/tutorials/schroedinger_cat.md

 and create a Schrödinger equation, {math}`\frac{\partial \psi}{\partial t} = -\imath \hat H \psi`, that we then solve.
-The dynamics are not terribly surprising:
+The overall dynamics are not spectacular:
 The initial Gaussians only broaden over time.

 In the plots, note the small peak in the density around the zero coordinate,